Driving With a Trailer

 - 60mph applies on dual carriageways and motorways.

-It should be remembered that you must not travel in the right-hand lane of a motorway, with three lanes or more, if you are driving a vehicle drawing a trailer.
+It should be remembered that you must not travel in the outside lane of a motorway, with three lanes or more, if you are driving a vehicle towing a trailer.

 Drive within your outfit's capabilities: